New Student Checklist

 See the Housing page for links to apartment-hunting resources and special information for PhD students and MA students.

-3. Certify your Meningitis vaccine decision.
+2. Certify your Meningitis vaccine decision.

-To provide documentation and for more information, see the Columbia Health website.
+For more information, see the Columbia Health website.

 You must submit a photo online to be used on your Columbia ID card.
 Instructions on picking up your ID card will be shared via email and on the GSAS website in the coming weeks.